PS3's Netflix App Dies Tomorrow

 Tomorrow, March 2, Netflix will stop working on the PlayStation 3.
 A console that launched twenty years ago.
 An app that, by all reasonable expectations, should have been dead years before now.

 If you booted your PS3 in the last month and opened Netflix, you would have seen the message: "Unfortunately, Netflix will no longer be available on this device after March 2, 2026."
 Blunt, corporate, and somehow still a gut punch.
-The PS3 was already a relic when most people stopped thinking about it, but the fact that Netflix kept the lights on this long is genuinely strange.
+The PS3 was already a relic when most people stopped thinking about it, but the fact that Netflix kept the lights on this long is strange.
 Not in a bad way.
 Just strange.

 The Last CRT Loophole